 I sketched a plan to show Cassity and she immediately fell in love (like the first time she saw me! ha. ha).
 I love it when she falls in love with my designs.
-I am really excited too, because I know that many other people would benefit from having a way to build their own baby gate for stairs and any other place you would want to keep kids out.
+I am really excited too, because I know that many other people will benefit from having a way to build their own baby gate for stairs and any other place you would want to keep kids out.

 Thanks to True Value we were able to get all the supplies that we needed for the job.
 The design of the gate plays off of the rustic look.
 We wanted it to be like a barn door and have a really rustic feel with some country charm.
-The hardware that we purchased is hardware that you would use on an exterior gate, but (NOW)you can use it indoors as well.
+The hardware that we purchased is hardware that you would use on an exterior gate, but (NOW) you can use it indoors as well.

 Everyone likes free money right?
 I’m sure that your list is as big as mine and you could use some extra cash to get some of those projects done.
 So True Value wants to give you a chance to win a $100 True Value Gift certificate.
 How cool is that?!
 Enter Below!